herbiebradley/herbiebradley.github.io/about.md

 ## This Blog

 I mostly intend this blog to be a place to post about things I'm studying, in the hope that writing about them will lead to a deeper understanding.
-I will also occasionally post about projects I'm working on
+I will also occasionally post about projects I'm working on.

   [62521714]: {{ site.url }}/assets/pdfs/HerbieBradleyCV.pdf "Herbie Bradley CV"
   [80aa55fa]: https://twitter.com/{{ site.twitter.username }} "@herbiebradley"